 The Color Of The Ruby Gemstone

-The color of a Ruby gemstone is well-known, which is red.
+The July birthstone color is well-known, which is red.
 This particular attribute of these gemstones help with the determination of a price tag for a particular ruby.
 Rubies tend to vary in color, from lighter red colors to more vivid or darker and bloodier reds.
 These gemstones also tend to come across as somewhat transparent.

 What The Ruby Gemstone Represents